-Economic Reforms in refer to the fundamental changes that were launched in 1991 with the plan of liberalising the economy and to quicken its rate of economic growth.
+Economic reforms refer to the fundamental changes that were launched in 1991 with the plan of liberalising the economy and quickening its rate of economic growth.
 The Narasimha Rao Government, in 1991, started the economic reforms in order to rebuild internal and external faith in the Indian economy.

 Quick link: Economic challenges in India

-To put it in other words, “Economic reforms” normally indicates to deregulation or at times to decrease in the size of government, to eliminate deformities caused by management or the presence of administration, rather than current or raised regulations or government plans to lessen perversions created by market failure.
+In other words, ‘“economic reforms’” normally indicate deregulation or at times, decrease in the size of government, to eliminate deformities caused by the management or the presence of administration, rather than current or raised regulations or government plans to lessen the perversions created by market failure.

 Need for Economic Reforms

 - Adverse balance of payments